Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Discussion

-The true frequency and origin of EDOs in the Milky Way remain poorly constrained. \citet{Guzm_IRAS5134} estimated a rate of one such event every 110 years by assuming that the known outflows occurred uniformly over the past 15,330 years, a period covering all outflows and accounting for their varying distances from Earth.
-These events are distributed within a projected circular region 5.6~kpc in diameter, based on the separation between the most distant known pair, IRAS 16076$–$5134 and DR21.
-Extrapolating this rate to the entire Galactic disk, which is modeled as a flat disk with a 15 kpc radius and assuming a roughly uniform star formation rate \citep{Nakanishi2006}, yields their first-order approximation of one per 110~years.
-However, this rate should be regarded as a lower limit due to the limited number of detections and the reliance on targeted observations.
+The true frequency and origin of EDOs in the Milky Way remain poorly constrained. \citet{Guzm_IRAS5134} estimated a rate of one such event every 110 years.
+However, this rate should be considered a lower limit due to the limited number of detections and reliance on targeted observations.
 A complete and unbiased survey of massive star-forming regions, particularly those hosting known protostellar outflows, conducted with high-resolution and high-sensitivity millimeter facilities such as ALMA, would likely uncover a substantially larger population of EDOs and provide a more accurate estimate of their occurrence.

-Interestingly, the inferred EDO occurrence rate is comparable to that of core-collapse supernovae in the Galaxy, estimated at approximately one event every 50 years \citep{Tammann1994}.
-Although individual EDOs release roughly $10^{49}$ erg, about 100 times less than the $10^{51}$~erg typically emitted by a single supernova \citep{Hamuy2003}, EDOs' cumulative energy input may still be non-negligible.
-For the same $\eta_{\rm CR} \simeq 10\%$ and if the current rate holds, EDOs could contribute at least $1\%$ of the total CR production by a supernova.
+The inferred EDO occurrence rate is comparable to that of core-collapse supernovae in the Galaxy, estimated at approximately one event every 50 years \citep{Tammann1994}.
+Although individual EDOs release roughly $10^{49}$ erg, about 100 times less than the $10^{51}$~erg typically emitted by a single supernova \citep{Hamuy2003}, the cumulative energy input from EDOs may still be non-negligible.
+For the same $\eta_{\rm CR} \simeq 10\%$ and if the current rate holds, EDOs could contribute at least $1\%$ of the total CR production by supernovae.
 This value could be potentially more, considering that many EDOs likely remain undetected.
 Moreover, \citet{Krumholtz2023} highlights the role of protostellar outflows as important local sources of CRs within star-forming regions.
 Their analysis indicates that while protostellar jets and accretion shocks are globally subdominant by contributing an order of magnitude less to the $\gamma$-ray emission than SNe, they may still be significant on local scales.